Pokémon Super Mystery Dungeon: Gameplay

 Like its predecessor, Super Mystery Dungeon is a dungeon-crawling rogue-like role-playing game featuring 3D characters and environments.
 Players assume the role of one of 20 Pokémon (which include all 18 starting Pokémon from all six main series generations, along with Pikachu and Riolu), who is joined by a partner, chosen out of the remaining 19 Pokémon, who accompany them in their journey through procedurally-generated dungeons filled with enemies and traps as they help stop a major crisis and save the Pokémon world.
 The game features all 720 released Pokémon at the time of release.

 Plot

-Serene Village

 The player wakes up transformed into a Pokémon and only remembering that they used to be a human.
-When they are suddenly attacked by a group of Beheeyem, a friendly Nuzleaf helps them escape, gives them shelter in Serene Village, and enrolls them in a school for young Pokémon.
+When they are attacked by a group of Beheeyem, a Nuzleaf helps them escape and gives them shelter in Serene Village.
 There, they meet their partner, who dreams of joining the Expedition Society but has become the town pariah due to his overeager nature.
-Taking advantage of the player not knowing the area, school bullies Pancham and Shelmet trick the player (and the partner, to their chagrin) to enter a mine owned by a Gabite, but the local Drilbur defuse the situation before it gets out of control.

-Several days later, the other kids ask the player where they're from, having ascertained that they can't feasibly be Nuzleaf's kid.
-Not wanting to hide the truth, the player reveals what they remember, but Pancham gets everyone (except the partner and the school principal) to think they're a pathological liar looking for attention.
-The next day, Nuzleaf's neighbor, Roselia, arrives at the school looking for her daughter Budew, who's disappeared without any real explanation.
-Recalling a conversation they had with the partner's father about a special honey that Budew overheard, the player and partner rush to a nearby meadow and save her, winning the respect of their classmates and the town.
-That night, the partner sympathizes with the player's outsider status and gives them one of the Harmony Scarves he has as a sign of friendship.

-They eventually meet Ampharos, a member of the Expedition Society who gives them a Connection Orb and names them junior Expedition Society members.
-After saving Pancham and Shelmet from a group of Litwick who came to town to feed on their fears, Nuzleaf informs the pair that he wants them to join him to explore Revelation Mountain, a local mountain range the town has guarded for years with no reason why.
-However, the Beheeyem are spotted outside the village, forcing the player and partner to flee to Lively Town, the site of the Expedition Society headquarters.
+The partner sympathizes with the player's outsider status and gives them one of his Harmony Scarves.
+Beheeyem are spotted outside the village, forcing the pair to flee to the Expedition Society headquarters.